thatpanda0/EFI-ThinkPad-P14s-1/README.md

 * Bluetooth (5.1)
 * Port mapping (theoretically works)
-* Intel UHD Graphics 620 (should work)

 ### Not working

 * Wi-Fi (AirportItlwm)
-* Graphics acceleration is apparently finicky
+* Graphics maybe?
-  * Sometimes it doesn't use a GPU at all?
-I can't exactly tell, but graphics look abysmal on macOS recovery sometimes
+  * I think I have the wrong ID's
+  * macOS recovery looks absolutely abysmal, but you can technically see everything
+  * Garbled display (Black) for 30 seconds before Apple logo
 * Online macOS installation (no WiFi)